T-6891/pgXRay/README.md

   - Sample data from each table (up to SAMPLE_LIMIT rows)
   - Row count estimates and table size information

+- **Views Analysis**:
+  - Views and materialized views with dependencies
+  - Columns and definition details
+  - Sample data and size information

 - **Code Examination**:
   - Complete function definitions
   - Triggers and their implementations